PraFFL: A Preference-Aware Scheme in Fair Federated Learning: NUMERICAL Experiments

 \subsection{Main Results}

-Table \ref{tab} records the mean and variance of the best results within three runs.
-The results presented in Table \ref{tab} demonstrate that PraFFL is consistently superior to the performance of five baselines regarding HV value.
-Our proposed PraFFL has the best HV value in the four datasets, which are 0.971, 0.772, 1.1, and 1.01 respectively.
-This is because our proposed method can infer any number of personalized models, thereby obtaining more solutions with different trade-offs between model performance and fairness.
-Additionally, Table \ref{tab} also shows the sum of the three running times of each algorithm.
-Although PraFFL runs much slower than other baselines, its advantage is that once being trained, it can provide solutions for client's arbitrary preferences in real time.
-Recall that other baselines require retraining the model if each client has more than one preference, and the training time increases linearly with the number of preferences.
-Figure \ref{convg} shows the convergence curve of each algorithm in HV value on four datasets.
-As the round increases, PraFFL has a significant increase in HV value, which shows that the personalized models provided by PraFFL's hypernetwork are increasingly in line with the client's preferences across rounds.
+Inspired by \cite{hamman2024demystifying,cui2021addressing}, we evaluate all algorithms on local and global datasets.
+The results presented in Table \ref{tab} demonstrate that PraFFL is consistently superior to the performance of five baselines regarding HV.
+Our proposed PraFFL has the best local HV value on the four datasets, which are 0.778, 0.631, 0.895, and 0.834, respectively.
+This is because our proposed method can infer any number of personalized models for clients, thereby obtaining more solutions with different trade-offs between model performance and fairness.
+Additionally, Table \ref{tab} also shows the global HV of each algorithm. \rev{Although PraFFL is designed for local Pareto front, it can achieve the best global HV compared with six other baselines} Recall that other baselines require retraining the model if each client has more than one preference, and the training time increases linearly with the number of preferences (see Table \ref{mm}).